* China rebar stocks down 40% since mid-March - SteelHome data

-MANILA, June 3 (Reuters) - Rebar steel futures in China jumped to their highest in more than nine years on Wednesday, buoyed by strong spot steel demand and prices, and falling domestic inventory of the construction material.
+MANILA, June 3 (Reuters) - Chinese rebar steel futures hit their highest in more than nine years on Wednesday, buoyed by strong spot steel demand and prices, and falling domestic inventory of the construction material.

-Rebar stockpiles in China were estimated to have fallen by 40% since mid-March, indicating a solid recovery in demand, after the world’s second-largest economy eased its coronavirus-fuelled lockdown restrictions, based on SteelHome consultancy data.
+Rebar stockpiles in China were estimated to have fallen by 40% since mid-March, indicating a solid recovery in demand, after the world’s second-largest economy eased its coronavirus-fuelled lockdown restrictions, according to SteelHome consultancy data.
 SH-TOT-RBARINV

-Construction is leading a gradual recovery of China’s economy, helping improved steel profit margins and encouraging mills to ramp up output.
+Construction is leading a gradual recovery of China’s economy, helping improve steel profit margins and encouraging mills to ramp up output.

 “We continue to be bullish on short-term demand,” said Hui Heng Tan, a Singapore-based analyst at Marex Spectron.